puristajs/purista/website/src/handbook/2_create-new-service.md

 If you now start the application with `npm start` you should have a POST endpoint `https://localhost:8080/api/v1/sign-up` which should trigger our function.

-There you can see we expose our function versioned by the service version.
+There you can see, that we expose our function versioned by the service version.
-This means we can also have same domain service running with different version.
+This means we can also have same domain service running with different versions.

 If you have for example breaking API changes in a new version of our `User` service, then you would create a new Service (or copy the old one and make your changes) and set service version to a higher version.